Master of the Horse: Historical role

+Modern role

-The current Master of the Horse is Lord de Mauley.
+The current Master of the Horse is Henry Ashton, 4th Baron Ashton of Hyde.

 Today the Master of the Horse has a primarily ceremonial office, and rarely appears except on state occasions, and especially when the Sovereign is mounted.
 The Crown Equerry has daily oversight of the Royal Mews, which provides vehicular transport for the Sovereign, both cars and horse-drawn carriages.
 Train travel is arranged by the Royal Travel Office, which also co-ordinates air transport.

 The Pages of Honour, who appear only on ceremonial occasions, and the Equerries, were nominally under the authority of the Master of the Horse.
 The former are now controlled by the Keeper of the Privy Purse.
 The latter are effectively independent, and are functionally closer to the Private Secretary's Office.
-There are now three equerries to the Sovereign, and a larger number of extra equerries - usually retired officers with some connection to the Royal Household.
+There are now three equerries to the Sovereign, and a larger number of extra equerries: usually retired officers with some connection to the Royal Household.
 The extra equerries are rarely if ever required for duty, but the Equerries are in attendance on the Sovereign on a daily basis.
 For some years the senior Equerry has also held the position of Deputy Master of the Household.
 The permanent equerry is an officer of major rank or equivalent, recruited from the three armed services in turn.
 Many previous equerries have gone on to reach high rank.
 The temporary equerry is a Captain of the Coldstream Guards, who provides part-time attendance.
 When not required for duty he has additional regimental or staff duties.
-Senior members of the Royal Family also have one or two equerries.
+Senior members of the royal family also have one or two equerries.